 Thought leaders agree that the human element is essential when working with AI.
 It’s not an either/or proposition.
 Humans are needed to create the core marketing messages, draw insights from data and make decisions.
 “The future lies not in a battle between people and machines, but in a synthesis of their capabilities, of humans and AI working together,” notes Helen Poitevin, research senior director at Gartner.

 For many technologies, the future seems far in the distance.
-Yet, AI is already enhancing customer interactions today.
-The most competitive organizations are pushing the boundaries of the technology.
-That means the revolution is well underway—and stellar customer experiences are closer than you might think.
+Yet, AI is enhancing customer interactions today.
+And with the most competitive organizations already pushing the boundaries of the technology, the revolution is well underway.
+Stellar end-user experiences are closer than you think; isn't improving your customer experience with AI-driven solutions something to get excited about?
+We certainly think so.